oracle-samples/oci-data-science-ai-samples/labs/PiDay-2022-Vision/Lab-4-vision-app.md

     * The "compartment_id" can be found by using the hamburger menu and navigating to **Identity & Security** then **Compartments**.
 Click on the name of the *root* compartment (or whichever compartment you have been using for this lab).
 Copy the **OCID** for the compartment.
     * The "bucket_name" should be set to "pidaydemo".
     * The "input_prefix" should be set to "lab-4".
-    * The "output_prefix" shoudl be set to "output"
+    * The "output_prefix" should be set to "output"

 4. Execute the code